Sales Slow? Time to Recruit!

 Once you have a proactive candidate marketing program in place, promote that program to your candidates.
 Let people know how you will help them break into companies they want to join.
 Show them how you will help them find organizations where they might experience a better fit.
 And be sure people know that you will marketing them in strict confidence, so they can look without having to worry about their current employer finding out.
 All of these efforts will further strengthen your employer brand, attracting even better talent to your agency.

 Success Starts with Recruiting

-Economic uncertainty can be a positive thing-if you take advantage of it!
+Economic uncertainty can be a positive thing if you take advantage of it!
 People everywhere are worried about job security.
 When an offer comes in to help find a better or more stable job, many people will be willing to listen.
-By focusing on recruiting, you can improve the quality of the candidates you have available, differentiate yourself from the competition, and create many new sales opportunities.
+By focusing on recruiting and creating a process for helping clients topgrade talent, you can improve the quality of the candidates you have available, differentiate yourself from the competition, and create many new sales opportunities.